anldrms/FlightKeeper-permaweb/README.md

-# FlightKeeper-permaweb
+# FlightKeeper
- FlightKeeper airplanemode_active for aviation buffs by aviation buffs airplanemode_active Save your flights forevAR!
+For aviation buffs by aviation buffs